Economic and market background

 In addition, one notable feature of the last two years is how well certain emerging markets have dealt with inflation.
 In many cases, often in contrast to their developed counterparts, central banks across Asia and in parts of Latin America have been proactive and fiscal policy has been conservative, giving long-term investors comfort in these markets’ financial credibility.
 We are therefore finding pockets of opportunity in emerging-market bonds, although it will be critical to be selective and take account of currency factors.

-Elsewhere, we believe careful security selection will be important when allocating to investment-grade corporate bonds, and in terms of high-yield credit we favor exposure to the US in view of the resilience of its consumers.
+Elsewhere, we believe careful security selection will be important when allocating to investment-grade corporate bonds, and in terms of high-yield credit we favour exposure to the US in view of the resilience of its consumers.